mandelsoft/landscaper/docs/usage/Blueprints.md

 imports:
   <import-name>: <import value>
 cd: <component descriptor>
-components: <list of all referenced component descriptors>
 blueprintDef: <blueprint definition> # blueprint definition from the Installation
 componentDescriptorDef: <component descriptor definition> # component descriptor definition from the installation
 ```

 The rendering result must be a YAML map document.
 The rendered elements are typically expected under a dedicated certain top-level
-node (e.g. `deployItems` for a deploy item execution.
+node (e.g. `deployItems` for a deployitem execution.

-There serveral rendering contexts:
+There are serveral rendering contexts:
-- [`deployExecutions`](#deployitems) rendering of deploy items produced by the blueprint for the actual installation.
+- [`deployExecutions`](#deployitems) rendering of deployitems produced by the blueprint for the actual installation.
 - [`exportExecutions`](#export-values) rendering of values for the [export parameters](#export-definitions) of the blueprint.
-- [`subinstallationExecutions`](#nested-installations) rendering of installations to instantiated in the context of the actual blueprint execution.
+- [`subinstallationExecutions`](#nested-installations) rendering of installations to be instantiated in the context of the actual blueprint execution.

 ### DeployItems

-The main task of a _Blueprint_ is to provide _DeployItems_ Therefore the blueprint
+The main task of a _Blueprint_ is to provide _DeployItems_.
+Therefore the blueprint
 manifest uses a top-level field `deployExecutions` listing any number of appropriate
 template [executions](./Templating.md).